huahaiy/talks/conj2018/PITCHME.md

   - More powerful hardware
   - Better software tools
   - More abundant data
-- (Semi)-solving perception lays the foundation for symbolic AI
+- (Semi)Solving perception lays the foundation for symbolic AI

 ---